awslabs/time-addressable-media-store/README.md

 ## Deploy the sample application

+**NOTE: When deploying this solution please be sure to get the latest version from the [Releases](https://github.com/awslabs/time-addressable-media-store/releases) page in GitHub.
+The `main` branch often contains pre-release code that may not be fully stable.**

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
 It can also emulate your application's build environment and API.

 To use the SAM CLI, you need the following tools.